-Prior to our first charter trip, I’d never used propane for anything — not even a camp stove or gas grill!
+Prior to our first charter trip, I had no idea how to use propane on a boat — I hadn’t even used a propane a camp stove or gas grill!
 And I had very little experience with a gas stove or oven; about all I remember is a few friends having them and seeing them when I helped in their kitchens, but never using one.

 So you could say I had more than a few questions . . . and more as we bought our own boat and began cruising!

-I’m not going to try to cover everything about using propane in depth in this article (in particular, I’m not covering maintenance or troubleshooting), but basically hit on the important things to know if you’re not very familiar with it.
+I’m not going to try to cover absolutely everything about how to use propane on a boat in this article (in particular, I’m not covering maintenance or troubleshooting), but basically hit on the important things to know if you’re not very familiar with it.

-Propane Locker.
-If you store your propane in a locker, it must be vented directly overboard (not through a hose) from the lowest point in the locker.
+If you store your propane in a locker, the locker must be vented directly overboard (not through a hose) from the lowest point in the locker.
 Propane is heavier than air and any leaked from the tank will collect in the bottom.

 As a safety precaution, it’s recommended that when you are ready to turn the last burner off that you’re using to prepare a meal, you first turn the solenoid off and let the propane in the line go to the burner and burn.
 When the flame goes out, then turn the burner off.
 Unfortunately, this is often hard to remember in real life and I often found myself either just turning the burner off and later remembering to turn the solenoid off, or turning the solenoid off and forgetting the burner until later!

-Lighting the Stove.
 Many marine stoves have some sort of automatic or push-button igniters, where you don’t need a match or other lighter.
 Many use an AA or AAA battery somewhere in the system for the igniter, so if your igniter stops working check your documentation for this.
-And always keep some kitchen matches and/or long-nosed lighters (like you’d use for lighting a grill; see Light My Fire for a substitute you can make in a pinch) on hand — those igniters are notorious for not working (mine never did, Jan’s doesn’t).
+And always keep some kitchen matches and/or long-nosed lighters (like you’d use for lighting a grill) on hand — those igniters are notorious for not working (mine never did, Jan’s doesn’t).

 To light a burner with the starter, first turn the solenoid on.
 Turn the knob for the burner to the “start” or “light” position (or to medium-high if there is no marked “start” or “light”) and push it in and hold it in.
 Then press the starter — it may take several tries.
 If it doesn’t light in three or four clicks, let the knob out and wait several minutes before trying again, in order to let the propane dissipate and reduce the risk of a mini-explosion (or worse) when it does light.
 Continue to hold the knob in for a few seconds until the burner is nicely burning, then let the knob out.
 If the flame goes out, repeat and hold the knob a little longer (with time, you’ll learn how long it takes with your stove and it’ll be second nature).
 Now you can adjust the burner to the setting desired.